arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-***For all the Opta™ variants, the `LED_BUILTIN` macro represents the green LED on top of the device's RESET button***
+***For all Opta™ variants, the `LED_BUILTIN` macro represents the green LED on top of the device's RESET button***

-To upload the code to the Opta™, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the device with the sketch.
+To upload the code to your Opta™ device, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the device with the sketch.

 ![Uploading a sketch to Opta™ devices in the Arduino IDE](assets/user-manual-7.png)

 You should see the green LED on top of your device's `RESET` button turn on for one second, then off for one second, repeatedly.

 With the Opta™ WiFi variant, you also have another user-programmable LED located on top of the USER button of the device; this blue user LED is represented with the `LED_USER` macro.
 The modified code that uses the blue `LED_USER` is shown below:

 ```arduino
 void setup() {